stackkit/gate/README.md

 > A simple gate class that can help with protecting and checking user abilities.

-**This package is made to run in nodejs and doesn't support the browser yet**
+**This package is made to run in nodejs and doesn't support the browser.**

 ### Define the gate rules
 ```js